Parallel-in-Time/qmat/docs/devdoc/testing.md

 - the basic generation of all registered $Q$-coefficients and $Q_\Delta$ approximations (using functions or generator objects)
 - convergence order of all registered $Q$-coefficients
 - some properties of all registered $Q_\Delta$ approximations
+- all the solvers and differential operators implemented in `qmat`

 💡 **Hint :**

-There is actually more than 3000 tests to check the package, that take around 1 minutes on a standard computer.
+There is currently more than 6000 tests, that take around 35 seconds on a standard computer.
 So you may not want to run all of those every time you do a small modification somewhere 😅 ...
 Here are a few tricks you can use :